OleHolmNielsen/GPAW-benchmark-2018/README.md

 ```

 Due to a bug in the Intel compilers 2018.1 a very large or unlimited
-stack size is required before building Python 3.x with Intel compilers.
+stack size (-s) is required before building Python 3.x with Intel compilers.
-The number of user processes must also be larger than the default.
+The number of user processes (-u) must also be larger than the default.
 Example settings are:

 ```